matrix-org/synapse/docs/usage/administration/admin_api/federation.md

 The connection must have previously run into an error and `retry_last_ts` ([Destination Details API](#destination-details-api)) must not be equal to `0`.

+The connection attempt is carried out in the background and can take a while even if the API already returns the http status 200.

 The API is:

 ```